 C. Designation of Specific Geologically Hazardous Areas.

 1. Erosion Hazard Areas.
-Erosion hazard areas include areas likely to become unstable, such as bluffs, steep slopes, and areas with unconsolidated soils.
+Erosion hazard areas include areas likely to become unstable, such as steep slopes, and areas with unconsolidated soils.
 Any area containing soil or soil complexes described or mapped within the United States Department of Agriculture/Soil Conservation Service Soil Survey for Jefferson County as having a severe to very severe erosion hazard potential.

 2. Landslide Hazard Areas.
 Landslide hazard areas are areas potentially subject to landslides based on a combination of geologic, topographic, and hydrologic factors.
 They include areas susceptible because of any combination of soil, slope (gradient), slope aspect, structure, hydrology, or other factors.
 Examples of these may include the following: